oilcrest/EmergentMind-nix-config/README.md

 ## Support

-Thank you to my generous supporters!
+Sincere thanks to all of my generous supporters!

 If you find what I do helpful, please consider supporting my work using one of the links under "Sponsor this project" on the right-hand column of this page.